 Just 30 minutes north of Brisbane is a peaceful haven where visitors can interact with friendly herds of Red, Rusa and Fallow Deer.
 The sanctuary, set on 40 acres of lush private parkland, has been open for over 35 years, and is a beautiful place to relax and unwind.
-Visitors can enjoy a Devonshire Tea and other delicious treats in the Sanctuary Café before hand-feeding the deer, and there are deer-related souvenirs available to purchase in the gift shop.
+Visitors can hand-feeding the deer, and there are deer-related souvenirs available to purchase in the gift shop.
 The sanctuary is open on weekends from 10am to 4pm, and on weekdays and holidays by appointment.
 Visit the Facebook page for more information and to book.

 38. Bribie Island Butterfly House